larswaechter/markular/README.md

 ### Keyboard Shortcuts

-On MacOS use CMD button instead of Ctrl.
+On MacOS you can use CMD button instead of Ctrl.

 | Shortcut         | Action                  |
 |------------------|-------------------------|